sithmel/async-deco/README.md

   log('event-name', { ... data ... })
 });
 ```
-The defaultLogger extract the logger function from the context.
+The defaultLogger function extracts the logger function from the context.

-A bigger example:
+This is a very simple case but this pattern is really useful to share the log function between decorators:
 ```js
 var addLogger = require('async-deco/utils/add-logger');
 var logDecorator = require('async-deco/callback/log');